 To prevent true spammers from working around their filters, our carriers do not share exactly what words, phrases, or terms cause a message (and text number) to be blocked.

 How does a number become unblocked?

-As soon as the number has been reinstated, you will receive an update to the email address on file from our system and may resume sending messages from that number.
+As soon as your texting number has been reinstated by our carriers, we will notify you and you can resume sending text messages from that number.

 Best practices when sending mass text messages

 While a blocked number by the carriers is out of our control, there are some best practices to keep in mind as you compose your message to minimize the chances of being blocked:

 - Clearly identify your organization or business in the body of your message.